EventSaucePHP/EventSauce/docs/docs/reacting-to-events/projections-and-read-models.md

 }
 ```

 The `Consumer` accepts a `Message` via the `handle` method.
-And can
+It can
-then retrieve the `Event` to retrieve information about something
+then retrieve the `Event` from the `Message` to read information
-that happened with relevance to the business.
+about something important that happened in the business.

 ## Why read models are important/useful

 Read models allow you to separate presentational state from the process
 you're modelling.
 In general this has two effects.
-You processing side
+Your processing side
 is leaner because it doesn't have to deal with any presentation data or
 associated presentation logic.
 On the other your read models are free
-to from any constraints your domain model has and can be very optimized.
+from any constraints your domain model has and can be very optimized.

 Because projections and read models are fed by a stream of events it's
 also a lot easier to create multiple read models.
 These read models can
-be really specific to one use-case and don't have to share restrictions.
+even be specific to one use-case and don't have to share restrictions.

 ## Read model example: friendship requests

-As an example we're going to create a couple read models for a the
+As an example we're going to create a couple read models for the
 following case: becoming friends on social media.
 In this case we'll have
 the following events defined: